 Tom Holland’s performance has already been praised by Nathan Drake voice actor Nolan North: “He’s enthusiastic, he’s so athletic, he’s an amazing dancer, he actually did a lot of the stunts.
 His physical intelligence is off the chain.”

-Our bet is Holland is just being characteristically humble and self-reflective.
+Our bet is Holland is just being characteristically humble and self-reflective as he was during that awkward Sony CES presser.

 — Uncharted (@unchartedmovie) January 1, 2021